What is the uterus?

 How does the uterus prepare for labour and birth?

-Braxton Hicks contractions, also known as 'false labour' or 'practice contractions', prepare your uterus for the birth and may start as early as mid-way through your pregnancy, and continuing right through to the birth.
+Braxton Hicks contractions, also known as 'false labour' or 'practice contractions', help prepare your uterus for the birth.
+These may start early in your pregnancy, but you may not feel them until mid-way through.
+They continue right through to the birth.

-Labour contractions start like a wave and build in intensity, moving from the top of the uterus right down to the cervix.
-Your uterus will feel tight during the contraction, but between contractions, the pain will ease off and allow you to rest before the next contraction builds.
+Labour contractions start like a wave and build in intensity.
+The contractions move from the top of the uterus right down to the cervix.
+Your uterus will feel tight during the contraction.
+Between contractions, the intensity will ease off and allow you to rest before the next contraction builds.

-How does the uterus change after birth?
+How does my uterus change after birth?

 Read more here about the first few days after giving birth.